 - Independent reading.
 As with any course, you will learn through careful reading of the assigned material, following the schedule posted below (Lecture and Assignment Schedule). - Posted lecture overheads.
 Lecture overheads will be posted in the "Modules" section of Canvas.
 I'll aim to put these up in advance of the actual lectures.
 The overheads typically do not capture everything that is covered in the lectures. - Posted handouts and assignments.
 Copies will be posted in the "Modules" section of Canvas. - Office hours.
-I will have one in-person office hour (M 1-2) and one online office hour (Wed 2-3) per week.
-The online office hours will be scheduled in the Zoom section of Canvas.
-If you require an additional meeting time, please send me an email message and we can set up a private meeting either in person or using Zoom. - Canvas Discussion.
+In person, MW 1-2.
+If you require an additional meeting, please send me an email message and we can set up a private meeting either in person or using Zoom. - Canvas Discussion.
 I encourage you to raise questions of general interest using Piazza. - V. Course calendar.
 The course calendar on Canvas lists all assignment dates, apart from the final exam.
 This course syllabus also includes a Lecture and Assignment Schedule that lists assignment dates, topics and readings for each class. - VI.
 Announcements.
 Please read carefully all announcements posted throughout the term.
 These will include course updates, information about upcoming assignments, changes to assignments or due dates, corrections, and important alerts.
 They will remain posted in the Announcements section of Canvas.